How To Reverse Image Search Facebook

 Do you want to know the name behind a face?
 Or maybe you’ve tried unsuccessfully to look for a previous contact?
 Either way, you have a photo but you need a name to go with that photo.

 Of course, there are other reasons to do reverse image searches other than identifying people.
 You might want to find the source of an image to check the licensing to see if you can use the image on your website or elsewhere.

-For Google Images, the most popular image search engine, you can either paste the image URL or upload the image you downloaded and saved.
+For Google, you can either paste the image URL or upload the image you downloaded and saved.

 Instead of or in addition to a reverse image search, there is a method you can use within Facebook to trace a photo back to the originating profile.

 Read on for instructions on how to match an image to a profile on Facebook.

 How to Use Facebook Photo ID Numbers

 Did you know that some Facebook images have a Facebook photo number embedded in the file name?
 Using this method is relatively simple.

 If you do choose to use this method, however, there are a few things to keep in mind.